Proof-of-Stake

 UTXO

-The Unspent Transaction Output is the amount of cryptocurrency resulting from a transaction on certain blockchains, which can be the input for future transactions.
+Unspent Transaction Output (UTXO) is the amount of cryptocurrency left after a transaction, available for future transactions.

 Account Model